stephenfmann/opp-tools/README.md

+## Fork

+Forked to update requirements and packages for modern versions of MYSQL and Python on Ubuntu 22.04.

+## Original
 This is a collection of tools to track philosophy papers and blog posts that recently appeared somewhere on the open internet.